Skip to main content

 name="manager",

-system_instruction="You manage a team of specialists to complete complex requests.",
+system_instruction="You manage a team of specialists.",

 sub_agents=[research_agent, code_agent],